LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/contributing.md

 merged, and the decision to decline a proposal does not reflect on the quality of the idea or the effort involved.

-Thoughtful discussion and collaboration are always welcome!
+Thoughtful discussion and collaboration is always welcome!